 As a seller, when considering offers from potential buyers it’s important to consider which buyers are most ready to ‘perform’ and buy your property.
 That means they should have the money (and/or a firm mortgage offer in principle), not be reliant on the sale of their own property to fund the purchase and not be reliant on other factors before they can move.

 As a buyer, you are prudent to consider what might go wrong up the chain and how that might affect you.
 Is your purchase conditional upon your seller finding a new home?
 Have they agreed a purchase?
 Does everyone have a mortgage offer and are they all working to the same target timeframe?
-If not, problems and delays are likely to occur and once this happens frustration and impatience becomes inevitable.
+If not, problems and delays may potentially occur.

 As human beings, we are all guilty of wanting our own way whenever possible and when buying or selling property this isn’t always possible.
 That’s why buying or selling a property from/to a third party with ‘no onward chain’ is so appealing.
 It reduces the chances of a sale falling through (which could be expensive and time consuming) and it makes for a much simpler transaction.